 To register licenses, refer to "Installation and Configuration Guide" > "Registering the license". - 1.
 Make sure that the cluster is working normally. - 2.
 Install the EXPRESSCLUSTER Server on a new server.
 For details, see "Installing the EXPRESSCLUSTER RPM" in "Setting up the EXPRESSCLUSTER Server" in "Installing EXPRESSCLUSTER" in the "Installation and Configuration Guide".
 Restart the server on which the EXPRESSCLUSTER Server was installed. - Access the other server in the cluster with a Web browser and click Add server in the Cluster WebUI config mode. - 4.
-By using the config mode of Cluster WebUI, configure the following settings of the Add server. - Information on the Source IP Address of the server to add on the Details tab of Properties of the virtual IP resource (when using the virtual IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS elastic IP resources (when using an AWS Elastic IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS virtual IP resources (when using an AWS virtual IP resource). - Information on the ENI ID of the server to add on the Details tab of Properties of the AWS secondary IP resources (when using an AWS secondary IP resource). - Information on the IP Address of the server to add on the Details tab of Properties of the Azure DNS resources (when using an Azure DNS resource). - 5.
-Click Apply the Configuration File in the config mode of Cluster WebUI to apply the cluster configuration information on the cluster. - Note: Apply the configuration when the confirmation message is displayed. - 6.
-Perform Start server service of the server added from the Cluster WebUI config mode. - 7.
+By using the config mode of Cluster WebUI, configure the following settings of the Add server. - Information on the Source IP Address of the server to add, on the Details tab of Properties of the virtual IP resource (when using the virtual IP resource). - Information on the ENI ID of the server to add, on the Details tab of Properties of the AWS elastic IP resource (when using the AWS elastic IP resource). - Information on the ENI ID of the server to add, on the Details tab of Properties of the AWS virtual IP resource (when using the AWS virtual IP resource). - Information on the ENI ID of the server to add, on the Details tab of Properties of the AWS secondary IP resource (when using the AWS secondary IP resource). - Information on the IP Address of the server to add, on the Details tab of Properties of the Azure DNS resource (when using the Azure DNS resource). - Information on the IP Address of the server to add, on the Details tab of Properties of the Google Cloud DNS resource (when using the Google Cloud DNS resource). - Information on the Region, Zone OCID, and IP Address of the server to add, on the Details tab of Properties of the Oracle Cloud DNS resource (when using the Oracle Cloud DNS resource). - 5.
+Click Apply the Configuration File in the config mode of Cluster WebUI to apply the cluster configuration information on the cluster.

+Note: Apply the configuration when the confirmation message is displayed.

+- 6. Perform Start server service of the server added from the Cluster WebUI config mode. - 7.
 Click Refresh data in the operation mode of Cluster WebUI to verify the cluster is properly working.

-2.23.2 Adding a server (Mirror disk or hybrid disk is used)
+2.25.2 Adding a server (Mirror disk or hybrid disk is used)